nmpowell/carbon-intensity-forecast-tracking/README.md

 You can plot something similar using the datasets here: https://data.nationalgrideso.com/data-groups/carbon-intensity1: go to "Regional Carbon Intensity Forecast" (or "National"); click "Explore", choose "Chart", deselect "datetime" and add the regions.
 The "National" dataset includes the "actual" CI, so you can plot forecast alongside "actual".
 This is also shown here: https://carbonintensity.org.uk/#graphs

-But a forecast is published every 30 minutes for 48 hours ahead.
+A forecast is published every 30 minutes for 48 hours ahead.
 How accurate are those numbers?
-How much do they change?
+How much do they change with each new forecast?

 - A point in time at the start of a real window: 202303091630 or a UTC datetime
     - the number of half-hours preceding: 1-96, or -96 to -1